 Paradoxically, its inventor did not keep all his interest in the soft drink, because a year before his death, he went back to work on the original project, "medicinal wine", continuing its production and sale in pharmacies, which sold alcoholic substances only upon presentation of the prescription.

 Asa Griggs Candler instead, understood the potential of this soft drink and worked to improve its taste, and focusing all efforts of advertising on a "good and refreshing drink".

 At the beginning of the 20century, state and federal authorities took care to understand if there were potentially harmful substances derived from the coca plant.

-The Coca-Cola lawyers showed that substances in infinitesimal quantities deriving from the leaves of the coca were present, and they also had to deal with the competition, which in some cases tried to copy the product and also maintain that the drink contained only caffeine (therefore resulting fraud for inaccurate information), not substances derived from coca leaves or kola nuts (if you want to learn more about).
+The Coca-Cola lawyers showed that substances in infinitesimal quantities deriving from the leaves of the coca were present, and they also had to deal with the competition, which in some cases tried to copy the product and also maintain that the drink contained only caffeine (therefore resulting fraud for inaccurate information), not substances derived from coca leaves or kola nuts (if you want to learn more about on healthline․com).

 From a marketing point of view, however, the car was in motion and not at all willing to stop or slow down.